AstunTechnology/environmentagency_csv_import/README.md

   * Utilities communication
 * West, East, North, South bounding coordinates must be in WGS84 format (lat/lon)
 * Temporal Extent can be a comma-separated list (begin date, end date) but dates must be in form YYYY-MM-DD
-* Data Fromat and Version must come from provided lists of formats and versions
+* Data Format and Version must come from provided lists of formats and versions
-* Data Quality Info must be one of datset or nonGeographicDataset (case-sensitive)
+* Data Quality Info must be one of dataset or nonGeographicDataset (case-sensitive)
 * Inspire theme must come from the INSPIRE Themes Thesaurus in Geonetwork (choose one only)

 ### Who do I talk to? ###